EnricoCh/EnricoCh/README.md

-All my projects and stuff are on GitLab:
- -

 - 👋 Hi, I’m @EnricoCh
 - 🌱 I’m currently studying Computer Science
 - :computer: All my projects and stuff are on my GitLab: [**My GitLab**](https://gitlab.com/EnricoCh)